 Once you have registered you can start uploading your images.
 Unlike Shutterstock, you don’t need to be accepted as a contributor but images must pass the quality control.
 Here are a few tips to get your photos approved without issues:

 - Give a good description of the image

 - Make sure you use the correct category

 - Make sure you use good descriptive keywords and since you can add up to 50 keywords use as much as comes to your mind

-- In case you use images of people you will need a model release (you find a template on Adobe Stock here) but I am not very familiar with this process to be honest
+- In case you use images of people you will need a model release (you find a template on Adobe Stock here) but I am not very familiar with this process, to be honest

-In case you upload multiple images of the same subject you can copy paste the keywords.
-To do so, its best to switch the „paste keywords“ switch to the editor.
+In case you upload multiple images of the same subject you can copy-paste the keywords.
+To do so, it’s best to switch the „paste keywords“ switch to the editor.

 Images in review

-Once you have uploaded your images they will appear in the „In review“ area and you need to wait by when the Adobe team has reviewed it.
+Once you have uploaded your images they will appear in the „In review“ area and you need to wait by when the Adobe team has reviewed them.
 As you can see I have two images now waiting.
 The one of Turbo that I just uploaded for this tutorial and one of a flower that hasn’t been released yet.
 The review process of Adobe Stock is quite slow and can take up to multiple days.

 Approved and rejected images